tushar-marine/E-ATM/README.md

 In the above context, the main objectives of this research project are to add a new layer of security over the existing ATM system without any existing hardware changes such that transactions will not only depend on the correct PIN of a card but also the person performing the transaction.
 # 3. Rationale
 This following three main research questions can be raised in this research proposal:

 i.
 How ATM will be distinguished original account holder from others? ii.
 What if ATM could not identify the original account holder? iii.
 What are the consequences if others try to access the ATM?

 Upon completion of this research, all the financial institutions, providing ATM services, will be able to ensure a much safer environment for their clients.
 Also, the rate of ATM card fraud in Bangladesh will lessen.
 # 4. Methodology
-The human face will be identified using the Histogram of Oriented Gradients (HOG) method.
-Affine transformation of the face will be done using the dlib library.
-A Deep Convolutional Neural Network (Deep CNN) will be trained to get unique measurements from the human face (128 different measurement from a single face), and Support Vector Machine (SVM) for face classification (identification).
+The human face is identified using the Histogram of Oriented Gradients (HOG) method.
+Affine transformation of the face is done using the dlib library.
+A Deep Convolutional Neural Network (Deep CNN) is trained to get unique measurements from the human face (128 different measurement from a single face), and Support Vector Machine (SVM) for face classification (identification).

+# Tools to develop the project:
+Programming Language: Python 3

+Database: SQLite 3

+Code Editor: Pycharm 2020.2

+# Python Dependencies:
+opencv-python (3.4.6.27)

+numpy (1.19.1)

+cmake (3.18.2)

+dlib (19.18.0)

+face-recognition (1.3.0)

+twilio (6.45.3)

+tkinter (8.6)

+# Hardware for Simulation:
+Raspberry Pi 4

+USB Generic Webcam

+Numeric Pad (USB)

+7” HD TFT Color Monitor